-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 92, the National Coverage Determination governing the closed-loop blood glucose control device (CBGCD), effective March 7, 2026.
-Here's what changes for billing teams.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 92, the National Coverage Determination governing closed-loop blood glucose control device (CBGCD) coverage under Medicare, with an effective date of March 7, 2026.
+Here's what billing teams need to know.

 Quick-Reference Table